neelchauhan/mpd-x/docs/mpd28.md

 **`set iface down-script script `**

-:   Mpd can optionally run a user program every time one of network
+:   mpdx can optionally run a user program every time one of network
     protocols (IPCP/IPv6CP) at the interface is brought up or down.
 The `up-script` is called like this: